Lonely students #7 The unforeseen effect of isolation

 That one encounter can define the rest of my week

 Pre-covid, David would easily shake it off when he’d feel as if the other person wasn’t very interested in him.
 Now, his thoughts tend to shift to a negative place.
-‘Am I just an awkward person?
+‘Am I just an awkard person?
 Did I say something wrong?
 Maybe I’m awkward and will never come out of it.
 I’m constantly evaluating’, he says.

 As a result of his self-consciousness, David struggles to really enjoy the company of other people.
 Before meeting up with someone, he tries to anticipate how he is going to act around them, trying to plan what he is going to say to avoid awkward encounters, to ‘not fuck it up again’.